FREQUENTLY ASKED QUESTIONS

 As a general rule, avoid anything cheap and unbranded because it will be rubbish.
 There are plenty of indicators, for instance, which look like Oxford Cateyes but have about a quarter of the brightness.
 When you are waiting to turn right on a sunny day and a car runs into the back of you, it’s a good time to reflect on the words ‘false economy’.
 Same deal for switchgear.
 I’ve seen eBay light switches whose wires are so pared to the bone they can barely handle the current of a 60 watt bulb.

-There’s a big selection of high quality lighting and instruments on the Digital Speedos website.
+There’s a big selection of high quality lighting and instruments on the Moore Speed Racing website.
 It’s a good shop.
+There is also Digital Speedos.

-Indicators: a few companies still sell LEDs with separate resistors to make them work.
-Most have moved on.
+Indicators: a few companies (LEDPerformance for instance) still sell LEDs with bulky separate resistors to make them work with conventional flasher units.
+Most have moved on – you just change the flasher unit for a £13 LED one.
 The main issue with fitting LEDs is stepping up the ultra thin cables to a normal connector size.

 Switchgear: replica Japanese stuff from the 1970s, 80s and 90s is good quality, often very handsome and generally rebuildable.
 Try Yambits (Yamaha), Z Power (Kawasaki), Dave Silver (Honda).
 Allens Performance do some nice switches by Domino, among others.
 And of course there are the widely available ‘classic’ biscuit tin Lucas switches, as fitted to old Brit bikes of the 50s and 60s.
 Vehicle Wiring Products are as good a place as any to get them, since their service is so rapid.
 Most British electrics from that time are dreadful, but the handlebar switches work quite well.